(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 One school of thought is that homeopathy can cure every acute and critical disease such as cerebral malaria, bacterial meningitis, acute renal failure, severe pneumonia, acute myocardial infection (heart attack), and the like.

 I strongly opine that it is not true.
-Homeopathy is a science having a limitation whereby severe acute and critical disease situations cannot be consistently treated with success.
+Homeopathy is a science that has a limitation whereby severe acute and critical disease situations cannot be consistently treated with success.
 Please read the word ‘consistently’ with emphasis.
-Success with some cases, on some occasions, may not be enough.
+Success in some cases, on some occasions, may not be enough.
 The results have to be comparable with modern medicine; in order that we ethically claim the success of homeopathy in severe acute and critical illnesses.

 Every disease is not curable, even if the remedy is right